-The BSN to RN Entry (Pre-licensure) Track is only offered on the Aurora campus in Illinois.
-The RN to BSN Degree Completion Track is offered at the Aurora campus, George Williams College, Woodstock Center, AU Online, and several hospital sites in Illinois and Wisconsin.
+The BSN to RN Entry (Pre-licensure) Track is offered at the Aurora campus and at George Williams College.
+The RN to BSN Degree Completion Track is offered at the Aurora campus, George Williams College, AU Online, and several hospital sites in Illinois and Wisconsin.